Life Insurance in Germany: The Definitive Guide (2025)

 2. Research policies: There are different types of life insurance, like term life (coverage for a set number of years) and whole life (lifelong coverage).
 Look into which fits your situation.

-3. Get quotes: Compare prices from multiple insurance providers to find a plan that suits your needs and budget.
+3. Get quotes: Compare prices from multiple life insurance provider to find a plan that suits your needs and budget.

-4. Seek dvice: If you’re unsure about coverage types or tax implications, talking to a financial advisor can provide clarity.
+4. Seek dvice: If you’re unsure about coverage types, inheritance tax implications, or the life insurance contract’s details, talking to a financial advisor can provide clarity.

 Life insurance in Germany starting at €1.98 per month